 6 Nutrients That Heal Leaky Gut Syndrome

-Do you suffer from digestive disturbances related to leaky gut?
+Leaky gut syndrome is extremely pervasive in our society and many people are suffering with this condition and do not know it.
 Do you experience symptoms including brain fog, acne, weight gain, allergies, nutrient deficiency, hormonal or mood imbalances?
 If the answer is yes to any of these symptoms you may benefit from 6 nutrients that heal leaky gut syndrome.
 In this article, I go over some of the most research proven compounds that are effective at healing the gastrointestinal tract and treating leaky gut.

 The modern Western diet is not only lacking in critical nutrients which promote gut health but the high amount of sugar, processed foods and alcohol consumed decreases the percentage of healthy compounds which our bodies can absorb for use.
 Many of the above mention symptoms are side effects of inflammation and trauma to the gut linked to autoimmune dysfunction.

 The healing effects of quercetin have not been shown to exist in any synthetic drug on the market to date.
 Quercetin supports a proper immune response by reducing macrophages during situations of over production as seen in autoimmune conditions.
 However, unlike many drugs, quercetin does not adversely affect the release of inflammatory cells required to fight infectious agents like cancer cells.
 In fact, quercetin stimulates apoptosis (cell death) in cancer cells.
 Within the digestive tract, quercetin improves the tight junction barriers lined by proteins (8).
 (1)